DataStax-Academy/kubecon2020/README.md

 To exit watch use `Ctrl + C`

-From this command we will be able to see the pods as they come on line.
+From this command we will be able to see the pods as they come online.
 Notice the steps as they complete.

 **✅ Step 1i: Monitor your system**